Patrick A. Trottier

-- Emergent Action Research™ (EAR) is a fundamental OD process of EODC®.
+- Emergent Action Research™ (EAR™) is a fundamental OD process of EODC®.

-- One must view an organization and a person as a ‘whole, dynamic, systemic entitity’ in relation to its / one’s environments’.
+- One must view an organization and a person as a ‘whole, dynamic, systemic entity’ in relation to its / one’s environments’.

-- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, educational practices, institutionalizations, organizational structures, systems / process designs and work environments.
+- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, educational practices, institutionalization, organizational structures, systems / process designs and work environments.

-- People, need to understand change itself, before one can better influence, move with, or adapt to change.
+- People, need to understand change itself, before one can better influence, move with, or flow with change.

 For a larger list of initial EODC® ‘principles’, please go to in the top menus; (this list is emerging…)

-‘Some Basic Principles For An Emergent Organizational Development and Change (EODC)® Platform’; https://goo.gl/obUkX0
+‘Some Basic Principles For An Emergent Organizational Development and Change (EODC)® Platform’

 Again, EODC® can be simply understood as setting up the conditions within an organization so emergent change becomes apparent and influenced more fluidly, naturally and is viewed and experienced as a normal, continuous, real-time process.